sabeaussan/LS-UNN/README.md

 ## Install

+### Requirements
+  - Python >= 3.7

 Inside your favorite python virtual environment run the following bash command to pip install all the required python package :
 ```bash
 ./scripts/install_commands.sh
 ```
-Then install final package with
+Then final package "gy_unity" can be installed with
 ```bash
 cd gym_unity
 pip3 install -e ./gym_unity
 ```
-If everything is set correctly, you should be good to go.
+If everything is set correctly, you should be good to go !

+The test files are written in python and accept a list of arguments to specify what to evaluate.
 Every arguments for the python scripts are documented.
-Run
+Simply run
 ```bash
 python "name_script".py -h
 ```